-I have just returned from a residency with La Ira de Dios, and Chela in Argentina, a generous and stimulating program located in a rambling humongous warehouse with spectacular light, in a working class neighborhood, in the most crazy and beautiful city of Buenos Aires.
+A residency with La Ira de Dios, in Argentina: a generous and stimulating program located in a rambling humongous warehouse with spectacular light, in a working class neighborhood, in the most crazy and beautiful city of Buenos Aires....
 We were a dozen artists and curators from all over the world, digging through the poetics of visual and conceptual investigations for one month.

 I worked on 3 interrelated projects during the month – The first and a constant throughout was in the studio carving and building a disquieting domestic scene, tools made strange; human hair erupting from spoons, pillows and potatoes, inventions and possibilities; dishcloths from the local chino tinted with coffee, tea and red dye.